ibm-cloud-docs/codeengine/getting-started.md

   4. Enter a name and optional description for your API key and click **Create**.
   5. Copy the API key or click download to save it.

-     You won’t be able to see this API key again, so be sure to record it in a safe place.
+     You cannot retrieve this API key value again, so be sure to record it in a safe place.
      {: important}

-After you create your IAM API key, build your source code:
+After you create your IAM API key, you can build your source code:

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external}.
 2. Select **Start creating** from **Run your source code**.
 3. Select **Application**.
 4. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Note that provisioning your project can take a few minutes.
 Wait until the project status is `Active` before continuing to the next step.
 5. Enter a name for the application.
-6. Select **Source code**
+6. Select **Source code**.
 7. Specify `https://github.com/IBM/CodeEngine` for your source repository.
 8. Select **Specify build details**.
 9. Verify `https://github.com/IBM/CodeEngine` for Source repository, `master` for Source revision, and `/hello` for Context directory.
 Click **Next**.
-10. Verify `Dockerfile (Kaniko)` for Strategy, `Dockerfile` for Dockerfile, `10m` for Timeout, and `Medium` for Runtime resources.
+10. Verify `Dockerfile (Kaniko)` for Strategy, `Dockerfile` for Dockerfile, `10m` for Time out, and `Medium` for Runtime resources.
 Click **Next**.
-11. If you have not yet added Container registry access, you must create it now.
+11. If you did not yet create Container registry access, you must add it now.
 Click **Add**.
-12. Specify a name for your registry access.
+    1. Specify a name for your registry access.
-13. Enter your Registry server.
+    2. Enter your Registry server.
 This value is the location of your {{site.data.keyword.registryshort}} instance.
 For example, `us.icr.io`.
-14. Enter your IAM API key for Password.
+    3. Enter your IAM API key for password.
 (Your username is prefilled with `iamapikey`.)
-15. Click **Add**.
+    4. Click **Add**.
-16. After your access setup is complete, select your {{site.data.keyword.registryshort}} namespace.
+12. After your access setup is complete, select your {{site.data.keyword.registryshort}} namespace.
 Enter a repository, for example `codeengine-helloworld`, and optionally a tag.
-Your container image will build to this location.
+Your container image builds to this location.
-17. Click **Done**.
+13. Click **Done**.
-18. Click **Deploy**.
+14. Click **Deploy**.

-Your build is submitted, the container image is sent to {{site.data.keyword.registryshort}}, and then your application pulls it for you.
+After your build run is submitted, the built container image is sent to {{site.data.keyword.registryshort}} and then your application pulls the image and deploys for you.
 You can try it out by clicking **Test application**.

 **Output**